 The estate’s first houses were built by the Union Tavern’s landlord on Bagnigge Wells Road (now King’s Cross Road) but none of these remain.† The earliest surviving properties went up in the mid-1820s along Baker Street (since renamed Lloyd Baker Street, to avoid confusion with its better known namesake to the west) and Wharton Street.
 Here, William Booth designed elegant terraces of semi-detached, two-storey villas that were built in London stock brick and surmounted by shared Grecian pediments.

 Lloyd Street and Lloyd Square were laid out in the early 1830s.
 The latter has a central private garden surrounded by very grand, though compact, houses that are similar in style to their predecessors.

 The three-storey terraces of Granville Square were built in the early 1840s.
 The architecture here is less imposing than elsewhere on the estate, but still very fine.

-Several buildings and the Union Tavern’s gardens had to be sacrificed when the Metropolitan Railway came through in 1865.
+Several buildings and the Union Tavern’s gardens had to be sacrificed when the Metropolitan Railway came through in the early 1860s.
 Collateral damage to the tavern itself prompted its complete reconstruction in 1877–8.
 At the same time, the shops at numbers 2a and 2b King’s Cross Road replaced a brewhouse and stables.

 On the east side of Lloyd Square, the Kentish architect Ernest Newton built a house of retreat for the Sisters of Bethany in 1882–4, which was extended c.1905 and 1935.
 The retreat’s main building is now called Bethany House and is owned by Irish Centre Housing – which provides support and accommodation for homeless and vulnerable people, at this location for women only.